ALFI-lib/alfi-lib.github.io/content/en/docs/splines/quadratic/_index.md

 - $c_k = \frac{f''(x_k)}{2}$.
 - From (2): $b_k = \frac{\delta_k - c_kh_k^2}{h_k} = \frac{\delta_k}{h_k} - c_kh_k$.

-Now we can iteratively construct all the other segments (see [here](./#iterative-construction-formulas)).
+Now we can iteratively construct all the other segments (see [here](./#formulas-for-iterative-construction)).

 #### XVI.
 Not-a-knot (with index)

-Given: $k$ — the index of the point (from $2$ to $n-1$ inclusive — i.e. excluding the end points), at which the second derivative is continuous, meaning that the value of the second derivative on the left and right segments at this point coincide.
+Given: $k$ --- the index of the point ($2 \leqslant k \leqslant n-1$ --- excluding the end points), at which the second derivative is continuous, meaning that the value of the second derivative on the left and right segments at this point coincide.

 Based on this information, we can compute the coefficients for the $(k-1)$-th and $k$-th segments.